arcus/Arcus_Labs_Orientation/arcus_orientation.md

 You can also submit general help questions there, although if you're not sure where to start, talking with your Project Owner first may be more efficient.
 You need to be behind CHOP's firewall to access the Arcus Help Center.

-**Arcus Discourse** ([https://discourse.arcus.chop.edu/](https://discourse.arcus.chop.edu/)) is a question-and-answer site (it uses the same format as [StackOverflow](https://stackoverflow.com/), for those familiar with that).
+**Arcus Forum** ([https://forum.arcus.chop.edu/](https://forum.arcus.chop.edu/)) is a question-and-answer site (it uses the same format as [StackOverflow](https://stackoverflow.com/), for those familiar with that).
 Users can post questions there, and Arcus staff will generally respond with answers very quickly during normal working hours.
 See this section for [tips on how to post a troubleshooting question to maximize the chance of getting a useful response](link).
-Arcus staff also use Discourse to post announcements about technical updates and fixes to labs, as well as how-to guides for frequently asked questions.
-You need to be behind the CHOP firewall to access Arcus Discourse.
+Arcus staff also use the Arcus Forum to post announcements about technical updates and fixes to labs, as well as how-to guides for frequently asked questions.
+You need to be behind the CHOP firewall to access the Arcus Forum.

 ### Arcus Labs new user newsletter